dudrin/visual-bookmarks-local/README.md

    - Add child nodes to any link using the "📁＋" or "🔗⇧" buttons
    - Links with children can be expanded/collapsed like folders
    - Links without children open the URL directly when clicked
+9. **Settings Management**:
+   - Access settings through the gear icon (⚙️) in the extension
+   - Configure offline page save folder
+   - Close settings without saving using the "Close" button

 ### Selection & Move/Copy Operations